 🧐 What was the Coliseum made for?
 The Colosseum was a Roman entertainment center, served as an arena for sports games, gladiator fights, executions of prisoners, it was also a place where the inhabitants of Rome had the chance to see exotic animals such as tigers, lions, elephants, among others, which were used in combat against human beings.
 Studies show that the Colosseum also had the capacity to be flooded and to receive naval battles.

-The Colosseum has a capacity of more than 50,000 and was used as an entertainment place where people had the chance to see exotic animals, prisoners executions, gladiator battles, etc. The complete personification of the Bread and Circus policy.
+The Colosseum has a capacity of more than 50,000 and was used as an entertainment place where people had the chance to see exotic animals, prisoners’ executions, gladiator battles, etc. The complete personification of the Bread and Circus policy.

 Titus inaugurated the Colosseum with a 100 days game that took the life of around 2,000 gladiators.
-It is estimated that during the 390 years that the Amphitheater were used for battles, around 400,000 people died inside, and about 1,000,000 animals were killed.
+It is estimated that during the 390 years that the Amphitheater was used for battles, around 400,000 people died inside, and about 1,000,000 animals were killed.